 Demographic: a customer’s name, address, contact information, birthday, occupational info, and more.

-Following the data collection step, the second pillar of a CDP is the integrations that help you make use of the data within the platform.
-By integrating clear systems into execution mechanisms, you can turn this data into gold.
+Following the data collection step, the second pillar of a CDP is the integrations that help you use the data within the platform.
+By integrating transparent systems into execution mechanisms, you can turn this data into gold.

 CRM (Customer Relationship Management)